lardconcepts/asterisk-digitalocean-voipfone-config/Asterisk-13-on-Ubuntu.md

-# Installing Asterisk PBX 13.6 on Ubuntu 15.10
+# Installing Asterisk PBX 13.7.2 on Ubuntu 15.10

+(With thanks to Peter Wallis for testing and pointing out a couple of things).

 ## Get yourself a VPS